-1. Remarketing Tactics: What pages are you tagging?
+1. Remarketing Strategy: What pages are you tagging?

 One of the fundamentals to a successful remarketing campaign is determining what website pages you should tag.
 This is across the board – whether you’re tagging with Google Analytics remarketing code, an AdWords remarketing code or a third party remarketing tool.